dacc-project/dacc-framework/README.md

     \frac{L^{(r)}(E,1)}{r!} = \frac{\Omega_E \cdot R_E \cdot \prod_{p} c_p}{\text{\#Sha}(E)}
     ```

-The method constructs a derived sheaf by combining local arithmetic data from each place of ```math\(\mathbb{Q}\)```.
+The method constructs a derived sheaf by combining local arithmetic data from each place of $\(\mathbb{Q}\)$.
 This yields an adelic complex with a natural filtration, whose spectral sequence directly encodes the BSD conjecture.

 ## Key Features